SharSrivastava87/TSADepression/README.md

 1. Version One of Bespoke Model
 - This inital model followed our general outline of architecture but included shallow layers
 - We choose to start simple and build up inorder to scale to our hardware capabillities and see if a bespoke model can adequatley predict values
-- Folowing 50 epochs of training the best checkpoint from this iteration yeilded (Mean Absolute Error) MAE's of 4.571 and 3.712 with consistently tapering loss
+- Folowing 50 epochs of training, the best checkpoint from this iteration yeilded (Mean Absolute Error) MAE's of 4.571 and 3.712 with consistently tapering loss
 - However, this model was still fairly naive as it often predicted the mean with slight alterations